On this page

 Determine if you have gaps in your business – and how staff can fill them:

-- Look at your current business needs and look at your business goals so you know what level of staff support you will need.
+- Look at your current business needs.
+Review your business goals so you know what level of staff support you will need.

-- List the tasks that you'll need your new staff member to perform – be clear on what skills they'll need and what competencies they should have.
+- List the tasks that you'll need your new staff member to perform.
+Be clear on what skills and abilities they need.

-- Outline the results that you want for your business from employing new staff – get help to achieve this with our workforce planning tools.
+- Outline the results that you want for your business from hiring new staff.
+Get help to do this with our workforce planning tools.

 Deal with compliance

-Make sure that you're legally compliant with your obligations as an employer:
+Make sure that you comply with your legal obligations as an employer:

 - Determine the employment type – such as casual or full-time.

-- Determine the correct rate of pay for your new employee
+- Work out the correct rate of pay for your new employee

 - Understand the employment conditions you will need to provide and make your business OHS ready.